 Knowledge is power.
-This long held adage is shown to be true in Dai Sijies’s Balzac and the Little Chinese Seamstress.
-Because of knowledge, Luo and the narrator do not think what the government wants them to think, or act the way it wants them to act.
-Dai ultimately uses western literature as both a symbol of and a conduit for the protagonists’ education, and the rooster clock as a symbol for both their education and the inevitable knowledge gained by the village.
-In this sense, the latter underscores just how powerful knowledge is, as it shows that even some villagers who may not wish to are influenced by the rising tides of knowledge.
-In summation, knowledge changes everyone’s life for the better.
+This long held adage is shown to be true in Dai Sijie’s Balzac and the Little Chinese Seamstress.
+Because of knowledge, Luo and the narrator break free of the government’s oppressive propaganda.
+Sijie ultimately uses Western literature as both a symbol of and a conduit for the protagonists’ education, and the rooster clock as a symbol for both their education and the inevitable knowledge gained by the village.
+Ultimately, whether desired or not, knowledge changes everyone’s life for the better.

 This piece has been published in Teen Ink’s monthly print magazine.